materiaraiding/materiaraiding-old/_ultimate/fru.md

 After the towers and AOEs resolve, Gaia will cast **Sprit Taker**, targeting a random player again.
 All players will roughly spread to resolve this.
 Immediately after Ryne will cast **Hallowed Wings**, cleaving one half of the arena.
 The party will shift over into the safespot and take the **Water Stack**.

-{: .warning}
-> Be extremely careful with placement of Spirit Taker, as if the crystal at North takes any optional damage it will be destroyed and the party will be unable to reach phase 5.

 A tank will **immediately** run to **true East** or **true West** (whichever is furthest) to bait out a **Somber Dance** tankbuster, followed by another **Somber Dance** baited on the closest person.